Selective disk backup and restore for Azure virtual machines

 Enable-AzRecoveryServicesBackupProtection -Item $item -ResetExclusionSettings -VaultId $targetVault.ID -Policy $pol

-If the command fails with the error that a policy parameter is required, then check the protection status of the backup item.
-It is likely that the protection is stopped and hence a policy is required to resume the protection and also to reset all previous disk exclusion settings.
+If the command fails with the error that a policy parameter is required, check the protection status of the backup item.
+It's likely that the protection stopped.
+A policy is required to resume the protection and reset all previous disk exclusion settings.

 Restore selective disks with PowerShell